Balakalki/NeuralNet_FaceClassifier/README.md

 # NeuralNet_FaceClassifier
- An AI project using neural networks built from scratch in Python (with NumPy and Pandas) for facial image classification.
-Dive into deep learning and explore facial recognition techniques.
+ An ML project using a fully customizable Artificial Neural Network (ANN) built from scratch in Python (with NumPy and Pandas).
+Designed to handle various classification tasks, including facial image recognition and handwritten digit classification.

-# Face Classifier Neural Network
+# ANN-Based Classifier
 # Overview
- This project implements a neural network-based face classifier from scratch using Python.
+ This project implements a neural network-based classifier from scratch using Python.
 It includes two main classes: Layer and Network, which handle the construction and training of the neural network.
 The Layer class represents individual layers in the network, while the Network class manages the overall network architecture and training process.
+The model is adaptable and can be used for multiple classification tasks by modifying input attributes.

 # Dataset

+ The model has been tested on multiple datasets, demonstrating its ability to generalize across different domains

+# Face Classification Dataset

- The dataset consists of 1872 images of 20 individuals with different facial expressions and poses.
-Each image is preprocessed to a size of 64x64 pixels before being fed into the neural network.
+Consists of 1872 images of 20 individuals with different facial expressions and poses.
+Images are preprocessed to a size of 64x64 pixels.
+Stored in CSV format with each row representing a flattened array of 4096 pixels (64x64) along with a corresponding label.
+Labels indicate face orientation:
+0: Left-facing
+1: Right-facing
+2: Upward-facing
+3: Straight-facing

 **Additional Information:**
  The dataset is provided in CSV format, with each row representing an image and its corresponding label.
 Each image is represented as a flattened array of 4096 pixels (64x64), stored in the columns of the CSV file.
 Additionally, there is an extra column to store the labels of each image, where: